-Hello and welcome to the History and Classical Civilisation Department.
+Hello and welcome to the Classical Civilisation and Philosophy Department.

-My name is Sarah Bell and I’m the Course Leader for Classical Civilisation A Level at Reigate College.
+My name is Sarah Bell and I’m the Head of Classical Civilisation at Reigate College.
 I’m looking forward to welcoming you in person at the beginning of the academic year and sharing my passion for Classics.

 In the meantime, I’m going to be setting a series of activities for you to complete over the coming months.
 These are designed to not only fuel your enthusiasm, but show how important classical studies are to our understanding the modern world.
 For most of you, this will be a new subject, so these tasks will also give you a great insight into studying Classics at A Level.